 Note – you don’t have to do these in this sequence.
 I’ve listed the key actions in a sequence that makes sense, but let’s be honest, starting a business is not a linear process.
 All five of these decisions must be made to solidify your business model.
 However, it is likely you will circle around these steps a few times before you get to your ideal state.
 It’s normal.

 Just start somewhere and work through all five.

 If you’ve attended an ACTP Coaching School, like Flow, you understand that establishing your niche is a critical foundation in building a strong coaching practice.
 Having worked with many coaches who are just starting out, I know it can be a tough decision to make.
 And likely, your niche will evolve as you evolve as a coach.
 But you must choose a place to start.

-My suggestion is starting with something you know, and feel connected to.
+My suggestion is to start with something you know and feel connected to.
 Perhaps your niche is connected to previous work experience.
 Perhaps a personal passion.
 Or maybe even a personal or traumatic experience that has inspired you to support others.
 Those are all rich places to start.